mehreenshaikh/cs50/README.md

 # cs50
 This repository includes my work for Harvard CS50, which I completed in Fall 2024.
 This class can be found for free online at this link: https://pll.harvard.edu/course/cs50-introduction-computer-science
+Some of the work contains too many related files, so I put them in a separate repository which can be accessed through my profile.

 ## Week 1: C
 - w1cw_hello.c (the mandatory hello world program)